-Regular monthly social meetings are held from September through May for visually handicapped persons in Rock County area.
-The meetings begin at 6:30 p.m. and are held at various locations around Rock County.
+Regular monthly social meetings are held from September through May for visually handicapped persons living in the Rock County area.
+The meetings begin at 6:30 p.m. and are held at various locations in Janesville and Beloit (alternating months).

 Members of the Janesville Noon Lions Club help transport the Blackhawk Pioneers members to and from their activities.

 - To drive on the assigned night, or locate a replacement.